pandyama/TicTacToe/README.md

 - Wins and losses are tracked using SQLite
 - Player can reset the total score and start tracking again

-Coming on Play Store soon
+Live on Play Store - https://play.google.com/store/apps/details?id=com.mp.tictactoe

 Below is the look of the app